grpc/proposal/A72-open-telemetry-tracing.md

   @Override
   void set(Metadata header, String key, String value) {
     if (key.endsWith("-bin")) {
       // Slower path in C++.
-It shows the decoding part of the just encoded String at
+It shows the decoding part of the just encoded
-      // GrpcTraceBinTextMapPropagator.inject().
-      // This can also be used to propagate any other binary header. header.put(Metadata.Key.of(key, BINARY_BYTE_MARSHALLER), Base64.getDecoder().decode(value));
+      // String at GrpcTraceBinPropagator.inject().
+This can also be used to
+      // propagate any other binary header.
+      header.put(Metadata.Key.of(key, BINARY_BYTE_MARSHALLER), Base64.getDecoder().decode(value));
     } else {
-      // Used by other TextMap propagators, e.g. w3c.
+      // Used by other TextMap propagators, e.g. W3C.
       header.put(Metadata.Key.of(key, ASCII_STRING_MARSHALLER), value);
     }
   }